oss-review-toolkit/ort/README.md

 A basic ORT pipeline (using the _analyzer_, _scanner_ and _reporter_) can easily be run on [Jenkins CI](https://jenkins.io/) by using the [Jenkinsfile](./Jenkinsfile) in a (declarative) [pipeline](https://jenkins.io/doc/book/pipeline/) job.
+Please see the [Jenkinsfile](./Jenkinsfile) itself for documentation of the required Jenkins plugins.
 The job accepts various parameters that are translated to ORT command line arguments.
 Additionally, one can trigger a downstream job which e.g. further processes scan results.
 Note that it is the downstream job's responsibility to copy any artifacts it needs from the upstream job.

 ## Getting started